 Once it was clear romaine lettuce was the likely cause of the outbreak, the FDA and state and local officials went to the grocery stores and restaurants where people had purchased the romaine lettuce and found out the suppliers.
 This investigation determined that the romaine lettuce came from various farms in the Yuma growing region.
 This triggered environmental testing in the Yuma growing region, which included collection of samples of water, soil, and manure.
 Testing done in CDC labs identified the outbreak strain of E. coli O157:H7 in water samples taken from a canal in the Yuma growing region.
 Further testing using WGS processes showed that the E. coli O157:H7 found in the canal water is closely related genetically to the E. coli O157:H7 bacteria that sickened people in the outbreak.
 This is evidence that can be used in an E. coli lawsuit.

-On June 28, 2018, the CDC state that the outbreak was to be over.
+On June 28, 2018, the CDC stated that the outbreak was to be over.